 Beaches & Volcanoes

-Venturing across Indonesia you’ll see a dramatic landscape that's as diverse as the people who inhabit it.
+Venturing across Indonesia you’ll see a wonderfully dramatic landscape as diverse as anywhere on the planet.
 Sulawesi's wildly multi-limbed coastline embraces white-sand beaches and diving haunts, while Sumatra is contoured by a legion of nearly 100 volcanoes marching off into the distance, several capable of erupting at any time.Bali's beaches are the stuff of legend, but you don't have to travel far to find even more beautiful and less touristed stretches of sand in Nusa Tenggara.
 The Banda islands in Maluku, Derawan in Kalimantan and Pulau Weh off Sumatra all offer superb beaches too.

 Dramatic sights are the norm.
 There’s the sublime: an orang-utan lounging in a tree.
 The artful: a Balinese dancer executing precise moves that would make a robot seem ungainly.
 The idyllic: a deserted stretch of blinding white sand on Sumbawa.
 The astonishing: crowds in a glitzy Jakarta mall.
 The intriguing: the tales of the beautiful Banda Islands' twisted history.
 The heart-stopping: the ominous menace of a Komodo dragon.
 The humbling: a woman bent double with a load of firewood on Sumatra.
 The delicious: a south Bali restaurant.
 The shocking: the funeral ceremonies of Tana Toraja.
 The solemn: Borobudur's serene magnificence.

 This intoxicating land offers some of the last great adventures on earth.
 Sitting in the open door of a train whizzing across Java, gazing out at an empty sea while on a ship bound for the Kei Islands, hanging on to the back of a scooter on Flores, rounding the mystifying corner of an ancient West Timor village or simply trekking through wilderness you’re sure no one has seen before.The great thing about adventure in Indonesia is that it happens when you least expect it.
 An orang-utan swinging through the trees?
 Surfing breaks on remote islands?
 Yes and yes.